TexasInstruments/edgeai-tensorlab/README.md

 ## Advanced documentation
-Kindly take time to read through the documentation of the original [mmdetection3d](README_mmdet3d.md) before attempting to use extensions added this repository.
+Kindly take time to read through the documentation of the original [mmdetection3d](README_mmdet3d.md) before attempting to use extensions added to this repository.

-The setup script [setup.sh](setup.sh) in this repository has the commonly used settings.
-If your CUDA version is different or your Python version is different or if you have some missing packages in your system, this script can fail.
-In those scenarios, please refer to [installation instructions for original mmdetection3d](./docs/get_started.md) for detailed installation instructions.

-Also see [documentation of MMDetection3d](./docs/index.rst) for the basic usage of original mmdetection.

 ## Acknowledgement